FAQs –

 What updates will I get about my pet if they board for the radiotherapy course?

-Your Oncology clinician will contact you on the day of first treatment (usually phone, but please check your email) after your pet is fully recovered from the first anaesthetic and certainly before the end of the day.
+Your Oncology clinician will contact you on the day of first treatment (usually phone, but please check your email) after your pet is fully recovered from the first anaesthetic and usually before the end of the day.
 Thereafter, you will receive a phone call from your oncologist (or another member of staff if they are unavailable) once a week for a general clinical update.
 Should there be a clinical concern, your oncologist will contact you straight away.

 Can I have an earlier/later treatment or drop-off time?